readymade-ui/starter/README.md

 ### Production

 `yarn prod` builds the project for production.
-Found in the `dist` directory, the production build optimizes the html, css and javascript.
+Found in the `dist` directory, the production build optimizes the html, css and javascript and prepares whitelisted components for server side rendering.

 Run `yarn serve` to check the production build locally at `http://localhost:4444`.

+More documentation coming soon.